Snuggle up to some of the sweetest picture books about winter and snow.

 Children will love the books that make this list of most delightful picture books to read during the winter.

 As a part of our lessons this month, we are learning all about the winter season and snow.
 We hardly get much of winter here in Florida.
-For that reason, I love to incorporate picture books with our lessons.

 Recently, I spent some time going through our collection of picture books and visiting the library to round up the best picture books about winter and snow.
-The books on this list are some of my favorites.

 Each book listed below is a quality storybook that children will find delight in.

 This post contains affiliate links.
-Read my full disclosure here.
+Please read my full disclosure here.

 In Katy and the Big Snow, the City of Geopolis is paralyzed under several feet of snow.
-Katy, the brave and helpful snow plow goes to work plowing away the snow.
+Katy, the brave and helpful snow plow, goes to work plowing away the snow.

 The book follows a little girl and her father as they go hiking in the snow into the woods in search of an owl.
 This is a sweet story with the most darling illustrations.

 It is about a little boy named Nicki who drops his snow-white mitten in the snow.
 One by one, the animals in the forest move into his mitten.

 Snowflake Bentley is the biography of Wilson Bentley.
 Bently loved the snow and was fascinated by snowflakes since he was a little boy.

 “Young Hedgie sniffed the chilly wind.
 Snow is on the way, he thought.”
-Jan Brett’s The Snowy Nap follows Hedgie as he tries not to fall asleep although it is time for him to hibernate.
+Jan Brett’s The Snowy Nap follows Hedgie as he tries not to fall asleep, although it is time for him to hibernate.